Table of Contents

 Trade fairs, also known as trade shows or trade exhibitions, are key sales channels in certain industries.
 Trade fairs allow companies to present their products or services to interested buyers.
 They can be a valuable tool for direct sales, brand awareness, and building customer relationships.

-6. Transfers and Offshore Work
+6. Transfers and Offshore Work: Adjusting to New Locations Efficiently

 While a typical business trip lasts only a few days or weeks, long-term transfers are a much more significant commitment.
 Employees sometimes need to relocate to a different city or country for a certain period.
 They may be required to work on a specific project, set up a new function or business process, or otherwise transfer knowledge from one location to another.